OWASP/www-project-secure-logging-benchmark/index.md

 should be consideration taken to not only log what is important to developers but to consider and be kind to the future forensicator tasked with reading your logs.
 Logs which are messy and noisy are often the result of not clean code.
 When this occurs you have instances where log levels have not been adequately set and data inappropriately tagged and leaked within production logs.
-There should be thought placed into your logs and the information you put into them.
+There should be thought placed into your logs, and the information you put into them.
 There should be clear attention given to prevent sensitive data disclosure by building in controls.

 ## Project Overview: